appsody/website/content/docs/stacks/build-and-test.md

 # Building and Testing Stacks

-The instructions below will reference the "base directory", which will be the directory containing the clone or copy of the appsody/stacks git repository.

-Once you have created or updated a stack, use scripts in the `ci/` directory or use ```appsody stack package``` to build stack images and templates, and to generate an Appsody repository index you can use for local testing.
-The script `./ci/build.sh` combines several operations (lint, prefetch, package, test) for the specified stack.
+Once you have created or updated a stack, use ```appsody stack package``` to build stack images and templates, and to generate an Appsody repository index you can use for local testing.
+To test your stack, you can use ```appsody stack validate``` which combines several operations (lint, package, test) for the specified stack.
 If you would like to learn more about the process for building, testing and releasing a stack, please see [Appsody Stacks Release Process](https://github.com/appsody/stacks/blob/master/RELEASE.md#appsody-stacks-release-process---technical-overview).

 ## Building a stack locally using the Appsody CLI